 If you want the cake to have its traditional crimson color, you can either use beetroot powder or a flavorless red dye or gel such as AmeriColor Super Red Gel Dye.
 Unfortunately, leavening agents such as baking soda and baking powder react negatively with beetroot powder during baking, causing the vibrant magenta color to fade to brown.
 One solution is, however, to omit or significantly reduce the leavener and to instead whip the egg whites for volume and then fold them into the cake.

-So, it’s easier to simply use a flavorless red liquid or gel dye.
-If you opt for gel, it is more concentrated, so you won’t need as much of it.
-Also note that some dyes fade during the baking process.
-In addition, this cake uses avocado instead of butter, so the cake will be more of a crimson red.
-If you want the cake to be a brighter red, you can replace some of the avocado with butter.
+But I opted for the easier method which is to use red food coloring or gel dye.
+Gel is the more concentrated of the two, so you won’t need as much of it.
+I have noticed that some dyes fade during the baking process but that gel dye fades less.
+In addition, I make this cake with avocado instead of butter, so the crumb is crimson red.
+If you want the cake to be a brighter red, just replace some of the avocado with butter.

 Use quality cocoa powder

-This is a unique, light chocolate cake which only contains 2 tablespoons of non-Dutched cocoa powder, so I use my favorite quality cocoa powder: Navitas Organic Cacao Powder.
+This is a unique, light chocolate cake which only contains 2 tablespoons of non-Dutched cocoa powder, so use a quality cocoa powder.